U.S. Satellites Detected Iran Readying Weapons Ahead Of Saudi Strike, Officials Say

 The two officials say the U.S. Defense Department has sent a forensic team to Saudi Arabia to examine wreckage of drones and missiles used in the attack.
 Intelligence experts say the outcome of those examinations could provide "compelling and convincing" evidence that Iran was behind the attack.

-The strike knocked out more than half of Saudi Arabia's oil exporting capability, rocked financial markets and prompted a spike in crude oil prices.
+The strike knocked out more than half of Saudi Arabia's oil-exporting capability, rocked financial markets and prompted a spike in crude oil prices.

-Amid the finger-pointing over who carried out the attack, Iranian Supreme Leader Ayatollah Seyyed Ali Khamenei said Iran "will hold no talks at any level with the U.S.," blaming the Trump administration for requiring too many conditions.
+Amid the finger-pointing over who carried out the attack, Iranian Supreme Leader Ali Khamenei said Iran "will hold no talks at any level with the U.S.," blaming the Trump administration for requiring too many conditions.

 U.S.-Iran talks had been mentioned as a possibility during the upcoming U.N.
 General Assembly in New York.